AruneshS/meme-generator/README.md

 #### We also help you create your own too!

-So now you can pore all thats in your head into a amazing meme instead of just sharing a old school one.
+So now you can pour all that is in your head into an amazing meme instead of just sharing an old school one.

 ### Why us?

 ![](https://res.cloudinary.com/dcykxiua2/image/upload/v1600027368/shotsnapp-1600027241.237_k3gfwq.png)

-> Isnt that right?
-Memes have become one of the major ways to represent feelings of a individual or a group.
+> Isn't that right?
+Memes have become one of the major ways to represent feelings of an individual or a group.

 ![](https://res.cloudinary.com/dcykxiua2/image/upload/v1600027367/shotsnapp-1600027286.135_suhugu.png)

-> Tired of Sharing and viewing the same memes?
+> Tired of sharing and viewing the same memes?
 We help you build your own!

-## Atlast all we wanna say is:
+## At last all we wanna say is:

 ![](https://res.cloudinary.com/dcykxiua2/image/upload/v1600026394/shotsnapp-1600025815.209_pnrtt8.png)

-> Welcome Home memers!
+> Welcome Home, memers!